Macaulay2/homebrew-tap/README.md

 # Macaulay2 Tap

-This is an unofficial repository for Macaulay2 and its dependencies.
+This is the Homebrew repository for Macaulay2 and its dependencies.

 ## How do I install Homebrew?
 See [brew.sh](https://brew.sh).